Psychologist Therapist Counselling Hamilton

 DBT if often suggested for people who are frequently irritable, angry, frustrated, or intensely anxious or depressed.
 To assist with these difficulties, DBT focuses on approaches such as teaching people to notice and label their own feelings, shift out of 'emotion-mind', increase experiences of positive emotions and actively and routinely apply distress tolerance skills such as self-soothing and radical acceptance.

 Most of our therapist utilize components of DBT.
-If you are looking for a more structured DBT program (which includes individuals sessions, group therapy and crisis support) then we would recommend St. Joseph's bridge to recovery program as we do not provide between-session crisis support.
+If you are looking for a more structured DBT program (which includes individual sessions, group therapy and crisis support) then we would recommend St. Joseph's bridge to recovery program as we do not provide between-session crisis support.

-Most of our therapists are trained in DBT strategies.
 Contact us for more information about how DBT strategies could be helpful to you or to request an appointment.

 This video describes the types of concerns that are suitable for DBT.
 DBT treatment is also briefly described.